 Consumers generally have 60 days from the date of their qualifying life event to enroll, change plans, or add new dependents to their current plan.
 The submission of required documents to verify their SEP eligibility also takes place during the 60-day window.

-For all other SEP types, including birth, consumers do not need to submit documents before they can start using their new coverage.
+For all other SEP types consumers don't need to submit documents before they can start using their new coverage.

 Policy Updates